doug-moen/openscad2/rfc/Sequences.md

-# Generalized Lists
+# Sequences

-OpenSCAD has the following types for representing an ordered sequence of objects:
+OpenSCAD has the following types for representing an ordered sequence of values:
-* a list [a,b,c] is a sequence of values
+* a list [a,b,c] is a sequence of arbitrary values
 * a string "abc" is a sequence of Unicode code points
 * a range [1:10] is a sequence of numbers
 * a group `group(){cube(c);sphere(s);}` is a sequence of shapes.